fonsp/ObservablePlotExperiment.jl/README.md

 The Observable library is amazing and the combination with Julia through HypertextLiteral.jl works crazy well!

-# Experimental!!
+# How to use
-This library is just a fun experiment!!
-And with some patience it might create really beautiful plots!

-## Warning ⚠️
-I am just trying to have fun, so this library will not be super well maintained!
-There will probably not be any docs, tests or any guarantees of that kind1 💛
+The aim of the library is to have API that is super close to the original [Observable Plot](https://observablehq.com/plot/) library. **Check out [their documentation](https://observablehq.com/plot/features/marks).**